 You’ll need at least two different types of colored of yarn: one vibrant (pink, purple, teal, yellow, orange, etc.) and one that is green and/or brown.
 Cut pieces of each yarn (about 6-8 inches each).

-- Lay the trail: Go out and place equal amounts of each type of yarn along a patch of trail or woods.
+Go out and place equal amounts of each type of yarn along a patch of trail, woods or any space in your park or yard.
 Sprinkle strands on the ground, hang them on limbs of trees or on the leaves of low plants, leave them peeking out of logs, etc.

 Why is this activity great for kids?